USEPA/e-manifest/docs/src/Services/Manifest/validation.md

        }
        ```

    - 5.4.6.
-If RejectionInfo.alternateDesignatedFacilityType == “Tsdf” the following applies
+If RejectionInfo.alternateDesignatedFacilityType == "Tsdf" the following applies

      - 5.4.6.1.
 If RejectionInfo.alternateDesignatedFacility.epaSiteId is not provided then the service generates the
        following error: